kikispcmr/social_robotics/README.md

 # Geography Trivia Question Game

-Engage children from ages 8 - 10 in an interactive trivia question game with a robot!
-The robot will ask a series of true/false and multiple-choice questions, provide feedback on the user's answers, and even offer additional trivia information related to the questions.
+Our interactive geography learning game for students aged 9-12 uses a social robot to create an engaging educational experience!
+The robot will ask a series of true/false questions and interactive aruco card questions, provide feedback on the user's answers, and even offer additional trivia information related to the questions.

 ## Prerequisites